-- Demand is typically driven by the growth in number of households, income and expenditures. - Retail demand will also be driven by household demand in areas surrounding the study area, such as Concord, Mount Pleasant, and Harrisburg. - Entitled retail exceeds the initial demand of projected population within the study area, but can be supported by outside household growth as part of regional and neighborhood commercial centers. - There is more than 1 million square feet of retail space entitled. - There is demand for at least one additional grocery store, including the existing Food Lion at NC-49 and US-601 and the entitled supermarket at the Aston Properties development.
+- Demand is typically driven by the growth in number of households, income and expenditures. - Retail demand will also be driven by household demand in areas surrounding the study area, such as Concord, Kannapolis, Mount Pleasant, and Harrisburg. - Entitled retail exceeds the initial demand of projected population within the study area, but can be supported by outside household growth as part of regional and neighborhood commercial centers. - o There is more than 1 million square feet of retail space entitled. - There is demand for at least two additional grocery store anchored neighborhood centers, including the existing Food Lion at NC-49 and US-601 and the entitled Super Target at the Aston Properties development.